data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/oos.md

    singularity datasource add oos [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --oos-namespace
+      Object storage namespace

+   --oos-compartment
+      [Provider] - user_principal_auth
+         Object storage compartment OCID

+   --oos-config-profile
+      [Provider] - user_principal_auth
+         Profile name inside the oci config file

+         Examples:
+            | Default | Use the default profile

+   --oos-upload-cutoff
+      Cutoff for switching to chunked upload.

+      Any files larger than this will be uploaded in chunks of chunk_size.
+      The minimum is 0 and the maximum is 5 GiB.

+   --oos-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

    --oos-sse-customer-key-sha256
       If using SSE-C, The optional header that specifies the base64-encoded SHA256 hash of the encryption key.
 This value is used to check the integrity of the encryption key. see Using Your Own Keys for Server-Side Encryption (https://docs.cloud.oracle.com/Content/Object/Tasks/usingyourencryptionkeys.htm).

+      Examples:
+         | <unset> | None

+   --oos-sse-kms-key-id
+      if using using your own master key in vault, this header specifies the OCID (https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm) of a master encryption key used to call the Key Management service to generate a data encryption key or to encrypt or decrypt a data encryption key.
+      Please note only one of sse_customer_key_file|sse_customer_key|sse_kms_key_id is needed.

       Examples:
          | <unset> | None